Libera-Chat/libera-chat.github.io/content/_guides/channelmodes.md

 /msg ChanServ FLAGS #foo bar*!*@user/bar +t
 ```

-With this set, the user `bar` can set the topic on your channel by using the
+With these set, the non-op user `bar` _is not_ allowed set the topic on your
+channel using the IRC `/topic` command, but _is_ allowed to set the topic by
-`ChanServ TOPIC` command instead of the IRC `/topic` command:
+using the `ChanServ TOPIC` command:

 `/msg ChanServ TOPIC #foo <channel topic>`